 Louise Hayes is an Assistant Professor in the Department of Management at the University of Guelph.

-Louise teaches accounting.
-Her research deals with determinants of internal control quality and the reporting of weaknesses in controls over financial reporting.
+Louise teaches accounting, audit and analytics.
+Her research deals with determinants of internal control and financial reporting quality.

 Prior to her PhD studies, Louise taught accounting for over twenty years, following seven years in public accounting, where she focused on IT audit.
 Louise is a member of CPA Ontario and British Columbia and is a member of CPA Canada's Audit and Assurance Technology Committee.

 PhD Accounting, University of Waterloo

 CPA, CA, Institute of Chartered Accountants of British Columbia

 Louise’s interest in financial reporting quality focuses on determinants of financial restatements and the reporting of internal control weaknesses.
 Methodologies used include text analtytics and machine learning.

 Boritz, E., L. Hayes, and L. Timoshenko.
 2016.
 "Determinants of Readability of SOX 404 Reports".
 Journal of Emerging Technologies in Accounting 13(2).